 With Parallels Desktop for Mac, you can, comfortably, play any Windows games you want, especially those that need DirectX 11.
 DirectX 11 is a suite of technologies and tools designed to make your Windows-based computer an ideal platform for displaying and running applications rich in common multimedia elements such as 3D animation, video, rich audio, and full-color graphics.

-If you upgrade your old Parallels Desktop to version 15 or 16, DirectX 11 will automatically become available in your Windows once you’ve installed the new Parallels Tools.
+If you upgrade your old Parallels Desktop to version 17, the best DirectX will automatically become available in your Windows once you’ve installed the new Parallels Tools.
 The same will be felt on your Mac once you install Parallels Desktop.

 Here are some of the popular games that have been tested to run flawlessly on the system:

 * Anno 2205